Coronavirus Aid, Relief, and Economic Security Act

-Students who were attending classes before May 18, 2020, currently attending school, and meet basic eligibility criteria for federal financial aid are eligible.
+UPDATE: Students who were attending classes before March 13, 2020, are still attending school, and meet basic eligibility criteria for federal financial aid are eligible.
 Hunter Business School has decided to equally distribute these funds to all of our students who meet the eligibility criteria.

-The estimated number of Hunter Business School students who are eligible to participate is approximately 550.
-As of June 1, 2020, there has been $379,000 in Higher Education Emergency Relief Fund (HEERF) grant monies disbursed.
+UPDATE: The estimated number of Hunter Business School students who are eligible to participate is approximately 550.
+As of July 22, 2020, there has been $491,000 in Higher Education Emergency Relief Fund (HEERF) grant monies disbursed.

 Unfortunately, the CARES Act does not allow these funds to be used for international students or DACA (Deferred Action for Childhood Arrivals) students.

 What are the criteria for students to apply?